KotsykAndrey/aml-blockchain-portfolio/case-2-pig-butchering/README.md

 style F fill: #8b0000, color: #fff

 ```

 ### How the Fake Platform Works

 The victim never trades on a real exchange.
 They use a fake platform that looks exactly like Binance or another legitimate exchange — professional design, real-time charts, support chat.
 But:
-- The platform displays whatever the scammers' programs(all "trades" are fake).
+- All "trades" are fake, the platform shows whatever the scammer programs
-- "Profits" are fake, they exist only to motivate larger deposits.
+- "Profits" are fake, they exist only to encourage larger deposits
-- Withdrawals are always blocked, and victims are told that they are required to pay taxes, fees, or "unlock" their account.
+- Withdrawals are always blocked and victims are told they owe taxes, fees, or need to "unlock" their account
-- The platform disappears after the scammer has extracted the maximum of money.
+- The platform disappears once the scammer has extracted maximum funds

 ### Who Are the Scammers

-This is important in the context of anti-money laundering.
-The people who are responsible for initiating the conversations and building the relationships are often:
+This is important for AML context.
+The people making the calls and building relationships with victims are often:
-- Workers who have been trafficked from China, Taiwan, Malaysia, Vietnam, and Myanmar
+- Trafficked workers from China, Taiwan, Malaysia, Vietnam, Myanmar
-- Recruited with fake job advertisements that advertised (positions in IT or customer service)
+- Recruited with fake job advertisements promising IT or customer service work
 - Held in compounds against their will
-- Compelled to fulfil daily targets for victim conversations
+- Forced to meet daily quotas of victim conversations

-This is the reason why the operation does not stop by the arrest of individual scammers.
-The compound administrators, technology providers, and money launderers are the true targets of the criminal infrastructure.
+This is why arresting individual scammers does not stop the operation.
+The compound operators, technology providers, and money launderers - they are the real targets.

 ---

-## Part 2: On-Chain Flow, from Victim to Cash Out
+## Part 2 — On-Chain Flow: From Victim to Cash Out

-### The Complete Money Flow
+### The Full Money Flow

 ```mermaid
 flowchart TD
 A["Victim purchases USDT on a legitimate exchange (Binance, Bybit, Coinbase, Kraken)"] --> B